 Are there any Holidays you want to create content around?
-For example, if you’re a home decor blogger then you may want to create blog posts content that is Christmas themed since “Christmas home decor” is extremely popular and heavily searched on Pinterest.
+For example, if you’re a home decor blogger, then you may want to create blog posts content that is Christmas themed since “Christmas home decor” is trendy and heavily searched on Pinterest.

 Create a plan for your content!

-Remember, a goals without a plan is just a dream!
+Remember, a goal without a plan is just a dream!

 STEP 7: Start creating juicy content (and do it consistently!)

-It’s time to create really valuable and iressitably juicy content.
+It’s time to create a really valuable and irresistibly juicy content.